-When the Ministry of Highways needs to buy land for highway projects, we to communicate with landowners about:
+When the Ministry of Highways and Infrastructure needs to buy land for highway projects, landowners are communicated with regarding:

 When land is required for road safety improvements, the government usually acquires land by negotiating a sale with the land owner.